-The Commission notes AEMO's analysis that the growth in LORs would not be burdensome under the new framework as compared to the current framework.
-Its latest analysis, based on a 97% confidence interval for the FUM looking six hours ahead, shows how much the number of LOR declarations would have increased compared to a situation where the reserve levels are determined solely on the basis of the largest credible risks (i.e. FUM is zero in value).
-It finds that:
+As an example, its latest analysis (as at 7 December 2017), based on a hypothetical selection of 97 per cent confidence interval for the FUM looking six hours ahead, shows how much the number of LOR declarations would have increased compared to a situation where the reserve levels are determined solely on the basis of the largest credible risks (i.e. FUM is zero in value).
+It finds that, in South Australia, for the past six years: